samccone/marionette.state/README.md

 // View will re-render when the model changes var View = Marionette.ItemView({
+  modelEvents: {
-  modelEvents: { 'change': 'render' }
+    'change': 'render'
+  }
 });

 // Create the view
 var view = new View({ model: model });

-// Fetch the latest data and, once ready, show the view model.fetch().done(function () {
+// Fetch the latest data
-  region.show(view);
+model.fetch().done(function () {
+  // Show the view with initial data region.show(view);
 });